 Tell us more about the mission-driven parts of your business.

 We are part of a really great local organization called Local First of West Michigan.
 It’s one of the largest chapters in the United States and has helped do a lot of the research behind the shop local initiatives and studies.
 Local First has a lot of initiatives to help companies become B Corporations.
-It’s really cool that they have helped a lot of companies take the Quick Impact Assessment which looks at where the business’s values are, how the employees are treated, how it interacts with the community, how profitable the business is and more.
+It’s really cool that they have helped a lot of companies take the Quick Impact Assessment which looks at where the business’s values are, how the employees are treated, how it interacts with the community, how profitable the business is, and more.
 In taking that assessment we learned there were some areas that we could set higher, measurable goals to do good.
 We thought it was just common sense.

 We’re very passionate about community, and also the environment.
 We just won our second LocalMotion award from Local First, so that’s something we’re really happy about.
 We’ve also set up the culture at our store to allow for the success of our employees.
-As mostly new moms, who are otherwise often punished by employers when their kids get sick, it can be hard to take time off for school events and find flexible employment.
+Like most new moms, who are otherwise often punished by employers when their kids get sick, it can be hard to take time off for school events and find flexible employment.
 Of course, we open up employment to everyone, it just happens to be that most of the time mothers and grandmothers are drawn to us.
 It’s so cool to watch our employees develop professionally and personally.

 What is the dynamic between in-person sales and online sales?